pedroamarall/rest-builder/networking/README.md

 	1. In the first tab, type ***ssh localhost***.

-	1. Notice the Bash prompt is the same because you are still on your machine.
+	1. Notice the Bash prompt is the same because you are still on your computer.

 	1. Type ***la***.